garrandall/popular-music-data/tracks/sittin--on-top-of-the-world-da-brat.md

 Get relentless when it comes to stacking chips and shit Try to take mine to thy nine be the glory
 Unloaded at the end of the story,
-I'm on top of the world, nigga...
+I'm on top of the world, nigga